nissbran/identity-server-workshop/README.md

 1. Open the solution file for the workshop.
 2. Compile and start the admin api.
 3. Import the [Postman collection](postman/IdentityServer.postman_collection.json) to postman
 4. Try creating some accounts and cards using postman.
-These request are in the Preparations folder in the collection.
+These request are in the Preparations folder in the Postman collection.

+### To the exercises

+When everything is working, you can move on to the [First exercise](exercises/01-ApiAccess-ClientCredentials)